Legally Reviewed By: Robert M. Knowles

 What Will an Insurance Company Be Looking For?

-Your social media accounts, profiles, posts and even private messages could be available for an investigator to find and use as evidence during your personal injury claim.
+Your social media accounts, profiles, posts, and even private messages could be available for an investigator to find and use as evidence during your personal injury claim.
+This is especially true if you were involved in a car accident, as any comments made online can be perceived as admissions of fault or liability.
 An insurance company will want to find reasons to minimize your payout or deny your claim entirely.
 As part of an investigation, the insurer or investigator may look at your social media accounts for insights into your daily life.
-Do your best to mitigate this risk by deactivating your Twitter, Facebook, Instagram, Snapchat, TikTok and other social media accounts.
+Do your best to mitigate this risk by deactivating your Twitter, Facebook, Instagram, Snapchat, TikTok, and other social media accounts.

 An investigator for the insurance company may look you up online to find your social media accounts as part of his or her investigation.
+For example, discussing your employment status or activities could provide evidence that may challenge your claims for lost wages.
 The investigator’s goal will be to find evidence that could hurt your claim, such as signs that you made up your injuries or are not as badly injured as you claim.
-The investigator may look at your posts, pictures, videos, check-in locations, tagged photos and other types of social media content for clues.
+The investigator may look at your posts, pictures, videos, check-in locations, tagged photos, and other types of social media content for clues.
 He or she will be looking for incriminating things such as photos of you enjoying time spent with friends when you are claiming lost quality of life as a damage.
 The investigator can use anything he or she finds on your profiles against you during an injury claim.

 Can You Use Privacy Settings?

-Social Medial Tips During a Personal Injury Claim
+Social Media Posts Tips During a Personal Injury Claim

 Your social media activity can negatively affect your personal injury claim.
+It is crucial to safeguard your personal injury case online by avoiding any discussions or posts related to it.
 An insurance company could use what you post as evidence against you to deny your claim to damages.
 It could also use social media evidence to argue for a smaller settlement award.
 Do your best to avoid this common pitfall with a few simple social media tips during a personal injury case in Nebraska.

 - Do not post about your accident.
 Posting any details of your accident prior to an investigation could lead to you publishing misinformation or accidentally incriminating yourself.